-- 1) Vendors doing business with USDA must have a taxpayer identification number (TIN). - 2) Vendors registered in the System for Award Management (SAM) have a TIN, unless exempt per FAR 4.1102(a). - 3) If awarding to a vendor that is not registered in SAM, work with the Office of the Chief Financial Officer (OCFO) to manually establish a vendor record. - 4) When awarding in IAS and the vendor is not in SAM, contact the IAS help desk.
+- 1) Vendors doing business with USDA must have a taxpayer identification number (TIN). - 2) Vendors registered in the System for Award Management (SAM) with an active (unexpired) account have a TIN, unless exempt per FAR 4.1102(a). - 3) When authorized in FAR 4.11 if awarding to a vendor that is not registered in SAM, and the award is not being created in IAS, work with the Office of the Chief Financial Officer (OCFO) to manually establish a vendor record. - 4) When authorized in FAR 4.11 -if awarding to a vendor that is not registered in SAM, and the award is being created in IAS, work with the IAS help desk to manually establish a vendor record.